 Read more: How to get a narcissist to reveal themselves

 Are you divorcing a narcissist?
 Learn how to protect yourself by formulating a clear legal strategy.
-To get answers to all your questions about divorcing your narcissist ex, including parenting time and restraining orders, please contact us to schedule your free attorney consultation.
+To get answers to all your questions about divorcing your narcissist ex, including parenting time and restraining orders, please contact us to schedule your initial attorney consultation.
 Take the first step towards securing your future.
 Call us today: 888-888-0919.